-An open house will be held on June 8, 2017 at the Harmony Library to provide the public an opportunity to review site plans and proposed actions of the Fossil Creek Natural Areas Management Plan Update.
-The open house was announced to the public through a press release, information on the City's website, natural area kiosk posters, social media posts, e-mails to stakeholders, the Natural Areas electronic newsletter, and direct mailings to households in proximity to the Fossil Creek Natural Areas.
+An open house was held on June 8, 2017 at the Harmony Library to provide the public an opportunity to review site plans and proposed actions of the Fossil Creek Natural Areas Management Plan Update.
+The open house was announced to the public through a press release, information on the City's website, natural area kiosk posters, social media posts, e-mails to stakeholders, the Natural Areas electronic newsletter, and direct mailings to 3,320 households in proximity to the Fossil Creek natural areas.